laurengarcia/url-metadata/README.md

 const strict = await urlMetadata(url) as urlMetadata.KnownFieldsStrict;
 ```

-See `index.d.ts` for the full field catalog and the other exported interfaces: `Options`, `HreflangTag`, `FaviconTag`, `Heading`, `ImgTag`, `RedirectHop`, and `UrlMetadataError`.

 ### Troubleshooting

-**Issue:** Request returns `404`, `403` errors or a CAPTCHA form.
+**Issue:** Returns `404`, `403` errors or a CAPTCHA form.
 Your fetch request may have been blocked by the target server because it suspects you are a bot or scraper.
 This package has a built-in proxy mode you can use for hard-to-get pages, see "Proxy Mode" section above.

 **Issue:** Proxy mode throws `unsupported content type` errors.
 This is expected behavior when you use a proxy url or proxy params that produce anything other than HTML.
 See "Proxy Mode" section above.